Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Zolpidem has some side effects associated with it that consist of diarrhea, nausea, vomiting, dizziness, headaches, hallucinations, agitation, amnesia and sometimes even depression.

-Lastly, a major side effect is that it is very short acting.
+Lastly, a major side effect is that it is very short-acting.
 Some people who have used zolpidem have also reported less use of the drugs after some usage.

 Sources: